 It is available in the paperback format only now.
 For some reason they removed the kindle version.
 However, the price was aboout the same anyway.

 This is one mighty volume.
 Not for the faint of heart.
 A collection of academic papers from across the globe, it covers the difficulties of BPM in general.
 It is here because it points towards the solutions we are going to see one day.
 Right now, they are stuck in academia.
 Don’t be put off, however.
 There is plenty of thought provoking idea for the practicing leader here.

-This book is available on Amazon here and also as an on demand subscription on Safari Books Online.
+This book is available on Amazon here and also as an on-demand subscription on Safari Books Online.
 You can also sign up for Safari online and check it out in detail with a trial account if you don’t already have one.
-Once you are signed up the book itself is here.
+Once you are signed up the book itself is here on the Safari site.